-Darryl “DMC” McDaniels is a legendary music icon who first impacted the world over 30 years ago.
-From the first rap group to grace the cover of Rolling Stone Magazine to the first to appear on MTV, Grammy nominated Run-DMC changed music, culture, fashion, language and made American history.
+Darryl “DMC” McDaniels is a legendary music icon, who first impacted the world more than 30 years ago.
+From the first rap group to grace the cover of Rolling Stone magazine to the first to appear on MTV, Grammy-nominated Run-DMC changed music, culture, fashion, language and made American history.
 It would be hard to overstate his influence on popular culture.

-Darryl is also the co-author of two critically acclaimed books: his recent memoir entitled, Ten Ways Not to Commit Suicide (2016/Harpers/Amistad), and a past autobiography King of Rock; Respect, Responsibility and My Life with Run-DMC (2001/ Thomas Dunne Books/St. Martins) as well as an award winning solo album Checks, Thugs & Rock and Roll.
+Darryl is also the co-author of two critically acclaimed books: his recent memoir entitled, Ten Ways Not to Commit Suicide (2016/Harpers/Amistad), and an autobiography King of Rock: Respect, Responsibility and My Life with Run-DMC (2001, Thomas Dunne Books/St. Martins).

-When DMC is not in the studio recording he’s on the road with his rock band performing around the globe , including sold out shows across the US, Europe, Hong Kong and Bahrain and more.
+When DMC is not in the studio recording he’s on the road with his rock band performing around the globe, including sold-out shows across the U.S., Europe, Hong Kong and Bahrain and elsewhere.